 Load kW / UPS module size = number of UPS modules required

 Once the number of UPS modules has been determined the next step is to select a UPS frame size.
-A typical modular UPS manufacturer may offer two or three frame sizes.
+A typical modular power systems manufacturer may offer two or three frame sizes.
 The frame can be fully or partly populated (with UPS modules).
 Best practice is to allow one to two slots (if available) for future expansion.

-The UPS frame will incorporate the necessary electrical switchgear to connect the UPS to the local mains power supply and to connect the output from the UPS modules as a system to the connected load(s).
+The modular UPS frame will incorporate the necessary electrical switchgear to connect the UPS to the local mains power supply and to connect the output from the UPS modules as a system to the connected load(s).
 The UPS frame should also incorporate an overall static bypass and maintenance bypass switch arrangement.
 These switches may also be built-into some UPS modules.

-Modular Scalable and Resilient Power Protection
+Scalable and Resilient UPS

 Modular uninterruptible power supplies tend to be transformerless UPS allowing the individual modules to achieve high operating efficiencies of up to 97% or more in on-line mode and up to 99% in line interactive or ‘eco’ mode.
 The UPS modules are designed for hot-swap and when connected into a UPS frame are automatically detected and an initialisation process started.
 Only if the UPS modules passes the start-up and self-test procedure is it allowed to power the critical load.
-This flexibility means that a modular UPS can be ‘right sized’ for the load in operation at any given time and provide N+X resilience.
+This flexibility means that a modular power UPS can be ‘right sized’ for the load in operation at any given time and provide N+X resilience.

-High Energy Efficiency
+Modular Energy Efficiency

-Modular UPS architectures are based on a frame size, designed to take a maximum number of UPS modules.
+Modular UPS system architectures are based on a frame size, designed to take a maximum number of UPS modules.
 A site can choose to install a sufficient number of modules for the load profile or add in extra modules for N+X redundancy.

-When there are more modules than are required to power the load, a modular UPS system can increase its operational efficiency by ‘sleeping’ redundant modules.
+When there are more modules than are required to power the load, a modular power system can increase its operational efficiency by ‘sleeping’ redundant modules.
 If the mains power supply fails, all the modules in ‘sleep’ mode are activated.
 After the mains power supply has stabilised the energy saving process can start again, with the load shared across only those modules required to meet the load kVA/kW demands.
 To help prolong the working life of the UPS modules, they can be cycled by the control architecture to ensure all modules received a similar amount of time supporting the load.

 The process ensure that there is always sufficient power protection for the connected loads whilst ensuring the highest levels of operating energy efficiency and therefore a lower running cost.

-UPS Maintenance and Service Contracts
+Modular Power System Maintenance and Service

 A modular system will have a similar mean time between failure (MTBF) to a monoblock transformerless UPS of around 200,000.
 This is the defined by the static switch arrangement which may be centralised in the UPS module frame or decentralised into each UPS module.

-Uptime and Resilience
+UPS Uptime and Resilience